dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 ```

 This works for all non-overloaded methods; if a method is overloaded, you need
-to help gMock resolve which overload is expected by specifying the number of
+to help gMock get_service which overload is expected by specifying the number of
 arguments and possibly also the
 [types of the arguments](gmock_cook_book.md#SelectOverload).